-- 10.5.1 The suspension uprights must be made from a permitted aluminium alloy.
-Particulate reinforced aluminium alloy matrix composites are forbidden. - 10.5.2 The loads from the suspension members and wheel bearings must individually and entirely be carried by the suspension upright.
-Exceptionally up to three suspension members may be connected together by titanium, aluminium alloy or steel components before their load is passed into the upright. - 10.5.3 Suspension uprights may not protrude beyond: - A vertical plane parallel to the inner face of the wheel rim and displaced from it by 120mm toward the car centre line. - A radius of 180mm from the centre of the wheel when viewed from the side.
+- 10.5.1 The suspension uprights may only be made from UNS A92014, UNS A92618, UNS A97075 or EN/AA 7022 aluminium alloys. - 10.5.2 The loads from the suspension members and wheel bearings must individually and entirely be carried by the suspension upright.
+Exceptionally up to three suspension members may be connected together by titanium, aluminium alloy or steel components before their load is passed into the upright. - 10.5.3 Suspension uprights may not protrude beyond: - A vertical plane parallel to the inner face of the wheel rim and displaced from it by 120mm toward the car centre line. - b) A radius of 180mm from the centre of the wheel when viewed from the side.